oktapath/oktapath.github.io/_posts/2020-10-22-security-why.markdown

 ___

 So when the new junior developer sits at his desk on his first day, he knows to take security seriously and that he he is one of the pieces that holds the whole security picture together.
-He doesn't want to be the weak link, and so when or if he is not sure, instead of committing his  lines of code he may ask a peer, "does this look OK to you"!
+He doesn't want to be the weak link, and so when or if he is not sure, instead of committing his lines of code, he may ask a peer, "does this look OK to you"!

 > So the last principle of security is: it needs to be a culture.
 Its one of the first questions anyone in your organization askes when deciding on future or current work.
 If security is a culture, it becomes easy to manage, and security best practices more likely to be followed.